fossas/fossa-cli/docs/contributing/README.md

 ## Building and Running the project

-The [HACKING](HACKING.md) doc describes our current dev tools and build practices, as well as providing som info about our CI setup.
+The [HACKING](HACKING.md) doc describes our current dev tools and build practices, as well as providing some info about our CI setup.

 ## Style Guide